 At Esports Healthcare, we believe nutrition is one of four categories that complete what we call the foundation of wellness alongside sleep, mental health, and physical activity.
-These four broad categories create the foundation of your health, and you cannot live a long, healthy life if any one of these four aspects are ignored.
+You cannot live a long, healthy life if any one of these four aspects are ignored.

 Of these four, sleep is the most universal; in other words, every mammal needs sufficient sleep (e.g. 8 hours per night).
 Unfortunately, for nutrition, there is incredible complexity and huge variations from person-to-person.
 Allergies, sensitivities, poor absorption, and many other factors may require specific changes in your diet.